LLMIA: An Out-of-the-Box Index Advisor via In-Context Learning with LLMs: Index Recommendation

 \subsubsection{In-Context Learning}

-Considering the lack of database specific knowledge in general LLMs, except detailed feature extraction, we utilize in-context learning~\cite{icl, icl0, icl1} to balance model performance with resource efficiency, which can utilize in-context demonstrations without extensive fine-tuning to adapt the model to a new domain.
+Considering the limited database expertise of general LLMs, we employ few-shot in-context learning (ICL)~\cite{icl, icl0, icl1} to inject domain-specific knowledge into the LLM's context, thereby enabling the LLM to efficiently adapt to new tasks without extensive fine-tuning.

-Based on the constructed demonstration pool, it is essential to select demonstrations which are most effective for the given workload.
-In this regard, we primarily extract schema-independent statistics from the workload as the meta-feature of a demonstration to support demonstration matching across different database schemas.
-The meta-feature involves the frequencies of the columns appearing in the workload as well as their NDVs, formatted as $[(f_1, ndv_1), ..., (f_k, ndv_k)]$.
-Specifically, we apply normalization and subsequently sort them in descending order based on the above two features as the ultimate workload meta-feature.
+Given a demonstration pool, dynamically retrieving or matching the most relevant demonstrations remains an active research topic in NLP~\cite{icl-survey-man-2024}.
+To enable similarity computation between a new workload and those in the demonstration pool, we consider two key features: the frequency of column occurrences within the workload and their corresponding numbers of distinct values (NDV).
+Both features are min–max normalized within the workload, and the resulting pairs are sorted in descending order to construct the final workload meta-feature.
+Each workload is thus represented as $[(f_1, ndv_1), (f_2, ndv_2), ..., (f_m, ndv_m)]$, where $m$ denotes the number of columns involved.
+We explore the following three strategies for demonstration matching: \begin{itemize}[leftmargin=1em] \item \textbf{Random Sample:} Randomly select demonstrations from the pool. \item \textbf{Cosine Similarity Ranking:} Compute the cosine similarity between the meta-feature of the target workload and those of all workloads in the pool, then rank demonstrations in descending order of similarity.
+When the workloads involve different numbers of columns, we trim the longer one to match dimensions before similarity computation. \item \textbf{K-Means Clustering~\cite{kmeans4demos0}:} Use the k-means clustering algorithm~\cite{kmeans} to identify $k$ cluster centers, select the matching cluster based on the Euclidean distance between cluster centers and the input workload's meta-feature, then randomly sample demonstrations from the matched cluster. \end{itemize}

-To accurately identify the most effective demonstrations, we explored the following three strategies for demonstration matching: \begin{itemize}[leftmargin=1em] \item \textbf{Random Sample:} Select demonstrations randomly from the demonstration pool. \item \textbf{Cosine Similarity Ranking:} Calculate the cosine similarity between workload meta-features and sort them in descending order. \item \textbf{K-Means Clustering~\cite{kmeans4demos0}:} Use the k-means clustering algorithm~\cite{kmeans} to determine $k$ cluster centers, and select the matching cluster through calculating the Euclidean distance between the cluster centers and the meta-feature of the input workload, then randomly sample demonstrations from the matched cluster. \end{itemize} According to the experimental results (detailed in Section~\ref{sec:abla4demomatch}), the cosine similarity ranking is chosen as the final strategy for demonstration match.
-During LLM's inference, we inject top 2 demonstrations into LLM's input, and update them iteratively during ``self-optimization'' process (detail in Section~\ref{sec:hs}).
+Based on the experimental results presented in Section~\ref{sec:abla4demomatch}, cosine similarity ranking is adopted as the final demonstration-matching strategy.
+The top two demonstrations are injected into the LLM’s input prompt and dynamically updated according to their ranking throughout the iterative refinement process (see Section~\ref{sec:inferscaling} for details).